kyma-project/cli/docs/gen-docs/kyma_install.md

 ### Options

 ```
-  -d, --domain string       Domain used for installation (default "kyma.local")
+  -d, --domain string       Specifies the domain used for installation. (default "kyma.local")
   -h, --help                help for install
-  -n, --noWait              Do not wait for the Kyma installation to complete
+  -n, --noWait              Determines if the command should wait for the Kyma installation to complete.
-  -o, --override []string   Path to yaml file with parameters to override.
-Multiple entries of this flag are allowed (default [])
+  -o, --override []string   Specifies the path to a yaml file with parameters to override. (default [])
-  -p, --password string     Predefined cluster password
+  -p, --password string     Specifies the predefined cluster password.
-  -s, --source string       Installation source
+  -s, --source string       Specifies the installation source.
+To use the specific release, write kyma install --source=1.3.0.
+To use the latest master, write kyma install --source=latest.
+To use the local sources, write kyma install --source=local.
+To use the remote image, write kyma install --source=user/my-kyma-installer:v1.4.0
-      --src-path string     Path to local sources
+      --src-path string     Specifies the absolute path to local sources.
       --timeout duration    Time-out after which CLI stops watching the installation progress (default 30m0s)
-      --tlsCert string      TLS certificate for the domain used for installation
+      --tlsCert string      Specifies the TLS certificate for the domain used for installation.
-      --tlsKey string       TLS key for the domain used for installation
+      --tlsKey string       Specifies the TLS key for the domain used for installation.
 ```

 ### Options inherited from parent commands

 ```
-      --kubeconfig string   Path to kubeconfig (default "/Users/d063295/.kube/config")
+      --kubeconfig string   Specifies the path to the KUBECONFIG file. (default "/Users/d063295/.kube/config")
-      --non-interactive     Do not use spinners
+      --non-interactive     Enables the non-interactive shell mode.
-  -v, --verbose             verbose output
+  -v, --verbose             Displays detailed details about the actions triggered by the command.
 ```

 ### SEE ALSO